peixinlei/M2HSE/README.md

 PyTorch code for M<sup>2</sup>HSE. *The local-level subenetwork* of our M<sup>2</sup>HSE is built on top of the [VSESC](https://github.com/HuiChen24/MM_SemanticConsistency).

-Xinlei Pei, Zheng Liu, Shaojing Yuan, Shanshan Gao, Huijian Han and Caiming Zhang.
-"Complementarity is the King: Multi-modal and Multi-grained Hierarchical Semantic Enhancement Network for Cross-modal Retrieval".
+Xinlei Pei, Zheng Liu, Shanshan Gao, and Yijun Su.
+"Complementarity is the King: Multi-modal and Multi-grained Hierarchical Semantic Enhancement Network for Cross-modal Retrieval", [Expert Systems with Applications](https://www.sciencedirect.com/journal/expert-systems-with-applications), Accepted.

 ## Introduction